Hans Faber

 Note also that the celebration takes place on the feast-day of Saint Nicolas.
 He's the Catholic patron saint of a.o. sailors and merchants.
 Traditionally, the sailing season of Frisians ran from the Feast of the Chair of Saint Peter on February 22nd to the feast-day of Saint Nicholas on December 6th.
 Saint Nicholas is patron of a.o. shipwrights and fishermen.

-Let's take a quick look at the extravagant disc-on-bow fibula found in the terp (i.e. an artificial settlement mound) of Wijnaldum in the Netherlands.
+Let's take a quick look at the extravagant disc-on-bow brooch found in the terp (i.e. an artificial settlement mound) of Tjitsma-Wijnaldum in the province of Friesland.
 It's dated ca. 625.
 So, there's a small time slot.
 A very small window, since some scholars and a museum date the Schweindorf solidus (late) sixth century.
-Besides a (tight) time slot, Wijnaldum lies in former Frisia, present-day province Friesland, and is located 140 kilometers west of Schweindorf, as the crow flies.
+Besides a (tight) time slot, the village of Wijnaldum lies in former Frisia, the present-day province of Friesland, and is located 140 kilometers west of Schweindorf, as the crow flies.
 Not too far remote from each other, and both Schweindorf and Wijnaldum were part of Frisia at that time.

 3. Blacksmiths and the Devil

-In province Groningen in the Netherlands, people use the expression “dat mag smid waitn” (‘that is for the smith to know’) which is a variation of the Dutch expression “dat mag Joost weten” (‘that is for Joost to know’) where the name Joost represents the Devil.
+In the province of Groningen, people use the expression "dat mag smid waitn" ('that is for the smith to know'), which is a variation of the Dutch expression "dat mag Joost weten" ('that is for Joost to know'), where the name Joost represents the Devil.
 Thus, the blacksmith and the Devil are exchangeable.
-In Mid-Frisian language exists the expression “it geheim fan de smid” (‘the secret of the smith’).
+In the Mid-Frisian language, there exists the expression "it geheim fan de smid" ('the secret of the smith').
+The association of the first name Joost with the Devil might stem from colonial times.
+Originally, it was the Portuguese word dejos (compare Latin deus), meaning 'god'.
+The Dutch in the Dutch Indies corrupted this to joos, by which they denoted Chinese and other idolatry (Koops 2023).
+Joost and Joosje are/were Dutch names.

-In northern Germany the fairytale Der Schmied und der Teufel exists, about blacksmith Ochsenberg who makes a deal with the Devil for more money.
-In province Friesland a myth, in many variations, exists about a heathen blacksmith whose ghost haunts the many waters surrounding the village of Eernewoude.
+In the north of Germany the fairy-tale Der Schmied und der Teufel exists, about blacksmith Ochsenberg who makes a deal with the Devil for more money (Iba 1993).
+In the province of Friesland a myth, in many variations, exists about a heathen blacksmith whose ghost haunts the many waters surrounding the village of Eernewoude.
 It goes as follows:

 The mother of Wybo hatched a wicked plan to get rid of Bouwe by her son.
 Thinking, that would turn things for the better.
 Wybo killed Bouwe, when Bouwe was on his way late in the evening.
 But when Wybo’s mother saw Bouwe’s body up close, she made a terrible discovery, namely that monk Bouwe was her lost son.
 She could see it because of the sign of Radbod on his chest.
 Fratricide was a fact.

-Not soon after a terrible flood hit province Friesland with towering waves, as high as houses.
+Not soon after a terrible flood hit the province of Friesland with towering waves, as high as houses.
 Thousands of people died and the town of Wartna was wiped away.
 Blacksmith Wybo and his mother drowned too.
-The prophecy of king Redbad became reality.
+The prophecy of King Radbod became reality.

 The soul of Wybo never found peace.
 For centuries now, his ghost is loose and roams the region of Eernewoude.
 People call him the Langesleattemer Man ‘Man of Langesleat’.
 Sometimes skippers saw the dead blacksmith, walking over the water with his face down to the ground, like he was in terrible agony.
 Many stories exist that people not live to tell an encounter with the dead smith of Eernewoude.